sne21star/sne21star.github.io/_posts/2199-01-01-future-post.md

 Future Blog Post
 ------

-For the next post I am unsure as to what I will be writing about.
-I have many ideas in mind.
-But it will either be about the book I have recently finished: Red Rising, or it will be about my trip to the Peabody Essex Museum!
+For the next post I will be talking about the novel I read, Red Rising

 Purpose
 ------
-I am back on track to reading again!
-Yay!!
-Hope to be continue this resolution up since I haven't my June book.
-But hopefully I can read both June and July's book within July's month!
+.
+I will next talk about Childhood's End.
+I am in the middle of reading Sapiens: A Brief History of Humankind.
+Hopefully, I can get that done soon before school starts!